 The [Tier] will, in normal circumstances, use the sickness absence meeting proforma at Appendix A as the agenda for the meeting and will record salient points.
 The employee will be given a completed signed copy after the meeting.

-There is no entitlement for the employee to be accompanied by a companion at an informal sickness absence meeting.
+There is no entitlement for the employee to be accompanied by a companion at an informal sickness absence meeting [unless agreed as a reasonable adjustment].
 A note taker may be present but that will not normally be necessary.

 Monitoring period following Informal sickness absence meeting

-After conducting a sickness absence meeting, the [Tier] will review or monitor the employee’s attendance for a further period, normally this will be for a period of not less than one month and no longer than three months.
-Further meetings may take place during the monitoring period if there are further instances of sickness absence.
+After conducting a sickness absence meeting, the [Tier] will review or monitor the employee’s attendance for a further period, normally this will be for a period of not less than four working weeks and no longer than 14 working weeks.
+Further informal meetings may take place during the monitoring period if there are further instances of sickness absence.
+A formal meeting may be convened at any point during the monitoring period should the level of sickness absence reach the agreed trigger threshold, regardless of whether the period has concluded.

 The [Tier] will: